Nineteen to Twenty Ep 1-3 Review: Korean age system presents interesting dating premise on reality show

 Our first opinion of Nineteen to Twenty

-Definitely a refreshing and unique set-up thanks to the Korean age system, the show brings together Gen Z from co-ed schools to only boys schools, putting them through activities that would obviously push them together and make them have feelings for each other.
-With a rule that they must not date, it further sees them itching to develop a romance.
+Definitely a refreshing and unique set-up thanks to the Korean age system, the show brings together Gen Zs from co-ed schools to only boys schools, putting them through activities that would obviously push them together and make them have feelings for each other.
+A rule that they must not date, further sees them itching to develop a romance.
 On the other hand, while Korean reality and variety shows are known to be indigenous, Nineteen to Twenty hits right on the nail with a setting that will surely not be easily possible in another country.

 What works for Nineteen to Twenty